Public Works Contact Info

 YARD WASTE/COMPOST

-Please click here to see a printable version of the yard waste pickup schedule.
-Please note: The 2023 yard waste pickup season ends the week of Dec.
-11.
+A printable version of the yard waste pickup schedule will be available here soon.
+Please note: The 2024 yard waste pickup season will begin the first full week of April, which means April 1 in 2024.

 YARD WASTE DETAILS: